biopython/biopython.github.io/wiki/GitUsage.md

 Once you think your changes are stable and should be reviewed by others, you can push your changes back to the GitHub server:

-`git push origin`
+`git push origin demo-branch`

-''This will not work if you have cloned directly from the official Biopython branch, since only the core developers have write access to the main trunk. ''
+*This will not work if you have cloned directly from the official Biopython branch, since only the core developers will have write access to the main repository.*

 Merging upstream changes
 ------------------------